Welcome to Our Garden

 A common question is, “Are the beds completely filled with soil?”
 Yes, they are.
 The beds are cross-braced to compensate for the outward pressure of the soil (especially when it’s wet).
 That much soil can be expensive no matter what you use.
 We have plenty of quality soil available and the equipment with which to move it, so it wasn’t a deal breaker for us.
 You could fill the lower half of a taller bed with fill dirt.
 Contact a local swimming pool builder.
 They often have dirt they’ve dug up for the new pools they’re installing.

 Another option is to place cut up logs in the bottom.
 This idea is based on the centuries-old German practice of hugelkultur.
 As the logs rot, they’ll act as sponges to absorb and hold water.
 Your plants will appreciate this in the middle of a Texas summer.
-If you want to know more, watch the video below.
+If you want to know more, here’s an excellent blog / infographic from Vego Garden or watch the video below.

 What about the grass?